Skip to main content

 Competing narratives on the headline number.
 The debtor's declaration described aggregate trust funding of roughly $9 billion over 25 years.
 The U.S. Trustee's motion to dismiss characterized the agreement as capped at $7.898 billion and valued it at $6.475 billion on a net present value basis.
 J&J's filing announcement emphasized that the proposal reflected a $1.75 billion increase to approximately 8 billion in trust funding and described the proposal as one of the largest settlements in a mass tort bankruptcy.
 The difference among these figures reflects both the structure of the caps and the different valuation approaches in court filings and public statements.

-Implications for creditor evaluation.
-The funding debate mattered because Section 524(g) requires a supermajority of claimants to accept the plan, and those claimants had to assess the economics of a long-term trust.
-The U.S. Trustee argued that the cap and NPV framing reflected a lower economic value than the headline numbers suggested.
-The debtor, for its part, pointed to the nominal funding totals and the increased amount compared to earlier proposals.
-Those competing frames became part of the larger dispute over whether the plan should proceed at all.
+Funding dispute and creditor acceptance.
+Section 524(g) requires a supermajority of claimants to accept the plan, and the funding terms shaped that vote.
+The U.S. Trustee argued that the cap and NPV framing reflected a lower economic value than the headline numbers suggested, while the debtor pointed to the nominal funding totals and the increase over earlier proposals.

 Prepetition Solicitation and Voting

 The case was filed as a prepackaged plan, meaning the debtor sought to obtain creditor votes before the bankruptcy filing.
-Court filings stated that the solicitation process resulted in more than 83% acceptance among voting claimants, and J&J's filing announcement similarly stated that the proposal exceeded the 75% voting threshold required for a Section 524(g) channeling injunction.
+The debtor's motion to approve solicitation procedures and the solicitation tabulation declaration stated that the solicitation process resulted in more than 83% acceptance among voting claimants, and J&J's filing announcement similarly stated that the proposal exceeded the 75% voting threshold required for a Section 524(g) channeling injunction.
 The solicitation process was a defining feature of the case because it was meant to allow the debtor to move quickly toward confirmation.

 Solicitation process and threshold.
 Section 524(g) requires approval by at least 75% of present claimants voting in favor of the plan.
 The debtor described its prepetition solicitation as satisfying that standard.
 J&J's announcement highlighted the voting results as evidence of support for the proposal and emphasized the scale of funding.
 In a prepack, the solicitation record is central to confirmation, and the debtor framed the process as compliant with statutory requirements.

 Court findings on irregularities.
-The March 31, 2025 decision described the solicitation process as flawed.
+The March 31, 2025 memorandum decision described the solicitation process as flawed.
 The court found that voting windows were unreasonably short, that there were concerns about vote-switch dynamics among plaintiffs' firms, and that tabulation practices did not conform to acceptable procedures.
-The court described the approach as "75% at any cost," a phrase that underscored its view that the process had been designed to achieve the threshold rather than ensure an informed vote.
+The court described the approach as "75% at any cost" and found the process was structured to reach the threshold rather than to ensure an informed vote.
 Those findings contributed to the dismissal for cause.

 The debtor faced immediate objections from both a creditor coalition and the U.S. Trustee.
 Those motions framed the case as an attempt to use bankruptcy to obtain releases and channeling relief without genuine financial distress.
 The objections also raised concerns about venue and procedural integrity.